mainstreamorganization/mainstreamtoken.com/src/pages/contact/legal/disclaimer.md

 description: Legal terms for Mainstream Token ($MAIN) and MTL Protocol
 ---

 # LEGAL DOCUMENTATION AND DISCLAIMER
 MAINSTREAM TOKEN ($MAIN) AND MTL PROTOCOL
 Last Updated: January 3, 2025

 PLEASE READ THIS ENTIRE LEGAL DOCUMENTATION ("DOCUMENTATION") CAREFULLY BEFORE ACCESSING OR USING MAINSTREAM TOKEN ("$MAIN"), THE MTL PROTOCOL ("PROTOCOL"), OR THE MAINSTREAMTOKEN.COM WEBSITE ("WEBSITE").
 BY ACCESSING OR USING THE WEBSITE, HOLDING OR INTERACTING WITH $MAIN, OR ENGAGING WITH THE PROTOCOL, YOU ("USER" OR "YOU") HEREBY EXPRESSLY ACKNOWLEDGE AND AGREE TO BE LEGALLY BOUND BY ALL TERMS AND CONDITIONS SET FORTH IN THIS DOCUMENTATION, TO THE FULLEST EXTENT PERMITTED BY LAW.
 IF YOU DO NOT AGREE, DO NOT USE OR CONTINUE TO USE THE WEBSITE, $MAIN, OR THE PROTOCOL.

+THIS LEGAL DOCUMENTATION AND DISCLAIMER GOVERNS YOUR USE OF THE MAINSTREAM TOKEN WEBSITE, $MAIN TOKEN AND THE MTL PROTOCOL.
+THIS DOCUMENT IS INCORPORATED BY REFERENCE WITHIN THE MAINSTREAM TOKEN TERMS OF USE, AND BOTH DOCUMENTS ARE LEGALLY BINDING ON ALL USERS.
+IN THE EVENT OF ANY CONFLICTING PROVISIONS, THE LEGAL DOCUMENTATION AND DISCLAIMER SHALL GOVERN OVER THE TERMS OF USE.

 ## 1. BINDING AGREEMENT